 Version Reviewed Changes since last version 4 Jan 2023 Update Heads of House (HOH) to Heads of Year (HOY).
 Students are permitted to collect confiscated phones from the main office at the end of the day that they are confiscated.
 (Amended from "permitted to collect the next day) Planners added to equipment expectations Students permitted to wear coats in café and the View.
-Students to wear lanyards at all times Edulink added as an app to add behaviour incidents.
-SLT amended to ELT when referring to detentions and referrals.
-Added Vapes to "Retaining, returning and disposing of items"

-2 Jan 2022 Update staffing, replace Assistant Principal with Director of Pastoral Provision 1 Jan 2021 Include Heads of House into the behaviour procedures
+Students to wear lanyards at all times SLT amended to ELT when referring to detentions and referrals.
+Added Vapes to "Retaining, returning and disposing of items" 2 Jan 2022 Update staffing, replace Assistant Principal with Director of Pastoral Provision